 “On remaining open-minded – Only the open-minded can be at peace, for they alone see reason for it.” – Meditations From A Course In Miracles

 Yesterday was an excellent example.
 In the last quarter of our backyard grows poison sumac.
 We discovered this after my husband grabbed a handful of it earlier this summer.
-We warned our duplex manager of it and no measure was taken to rid the property of this pesky plant.
+We warned our duplex manager of it, and he or our landlord took no measure to rid the property of this pesky plant.

 It was not his fault that he had to do his job.
-I had to take a step back and realize that our landlord would have given him grief over a couple of boards laying around on the property.
+I had to take a step back and realize that our landlord would have given him grief over a couple of boards lying around on the property.
 Since I had shut the door, locked it, and immediately threw away the key, I had no peace with my interaction with our duplex manager.

 If I had left the door open, I would have seen that he was still suffering from his summer cold.
-He was just doing his job, and he was going to ask permission for me to move my garden to its new location.
+He was doing his job, and he was going to ask permission for me to move my garden to its new location.